Tap the text to show or hide reading controls.

 “The head of House Arne is not merely a ruler.
 To become the true master, one must pass three trials the house lays down.”

-This time too, Seraphina answered as if she had been waiting for it.
+This time too, Seraphina answered as though she’d been waiting for the question.
+She held up three fingers.

-“Strength of arms, wisdom, and one remaining trial… Pass all three, and one ascends to the position of official heir.
-A position no one can deny.”
+“Strength of arms, wisdom, and one remaining trial… Pass all three, and one ascends to the position of official heir — a position no one can deny.”

 “No one can deny it?”